-Officials: Teacher, 2 students shot at San Bernardino school
+Murder-suicide suspected as 2 adults killed, 2 students hurt at San Bernardino school

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

-She says all other students are safe and they are being taken to a local college campus.
+“He was crying.
+He’s scared,” she said.
+“It was a typical morning and then chaos broke out.”

+A few minutes after buses began leaving the elementary school, they began arriving at the university, where students were seen bounding out of their doors.

-The city of 216,000 was the site of the December 2015 terror attack that killed 14 people and wounded 22 others at a meeting of San Bernardino County employees.
-Husband-and-wife shooters Syed Rizwan Farook and Tashfeen Malik were killed in a gunbattle with authorities later that day.
+San Bernardino, a city of 216,000 people about 60 miles east of Los Angeles, was the site of a December 2015 terror attack that killed 14 people and wounded 22 others at a meeting of San Bernardino County employees.
+Husband-and-wife shooters Syed Rizwan Farook and Tashfeen Malik were later killed in a gunbattle with authorities.

-The city is known for its high rates of violent crime, especially homicides, and has struggled to emerge from bankruptcy.
+Monday’s shooting was the latest tragedy for a city that has struggled in recent years with more than its share of them.
+Once a major rail hub and citrus producer, San Bernardino filed for bankruptcy in 2012 after struggling to pay its employees despite steep cuts to the budget.

+An outlying suburb of Los Angeles, it was hit hard when the Great Recession sent housing prices tumbling.
+As the city struggled with economic problems that forced layoffs of police and other government workers, violent crimes, particularly homicide, began to rise.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.